Ambasadori: History

-Ambasadori were founded in Sarajevo in 1968 by two military brass band musicians—keyboardist Robert Ivanović and trombonist Srđan Stefanović—who simultaneously held military rank as officers of the Yugoslav People's Army (JNA) with Ivanović being transferred from Belgrade to Sarajevo shortly prior.
+Ambasadori were founded in Sarajevo in 1968 by two military brass band musicians—keyboardist Robert Ivanović and trombonist Srđan Stefanović—both holding military rank as active officers of the Yugoslav People's Army (JNA).
+In fact, Ivanović had arrived in Sarajevo shortly prior via being reassigned (prekomanda) from a JNA unit in Belgrade.
 At the time of the band's launch, both Ivanović and Stefanović were additionally participating in the Sarajevo military orchestra.